Come a Little Bit Closer

 "Come a Little Bit Closer" is a song by the 1960s rock and roll band Jay and the Americans.
 It reached number 3 on the Billboard Hot 100 on November 21, 1964, making it the band's highest-charting single.
-It also peaked at number 4 on the Cashbox chart and at number 1 on RPM's singles chart.
-The single served as a comeback for the group, who had not had a hit in some time.
+It also peaked at number 4 on the Cashbox chart and at number 1 on RPM's singles chart, whilst in Australia it peaked at 37 on the Kent Music Report.
+The song was their first top 5 recording in two years, since 1962's "She Cried."
+On the New Zealand Lever Hit Parade it peaked at #4.

 It was written by songwriters Tommy Boyce and Bobby Hart, as well as Wes Farrell, and became Boyce and Hart's first top 10 hit.

 Jay and the Americans also recorded a Spanish version of the song.

+A cover version by American country music artists Johnny Duncan and Janie Fricke was released in 1977 and peaked at number four on the Billboard Hot Country Songs chart in January 1978.

+Certifications

 In other media

 The song is featured in the 2017 film Guardians of the Galaxy Vol. 2.